-Students pursuing a degree in elementary or secondary education are encouraged to obtain a copy of the Teacher Education Program Student Handbook of Policies, Procedures, and Forms from the Northland College website for specific details on the requirements for both the academic majors and state licensure information.
+Students pursuing a degree in elementary or secondary education are encouraged to obtain a copy of the Educator Preparation Program Student Handbook of Policies, Procedures, and Forms for specific details on the requirements for both the academic majors and state licensure information.

-Secondary (Early Adolescence to Adolescence) Education Major (B.S.)
+Secondary (4-12) Math Education Major (B.S.)